by Adam Gervin

 A few years ago, a group of researchers at Cornell did something previously considered impossible by computer scientists: define packet networks as control systems.
 Their math-based control solution, Mode HALO, went on to wow the academic world and dominate NSF and AT&T software-defined networking competitive evaluations.
 It also served as the foundation for Mode, and Perfect Network ControlTM.

 We know what you're thinking.
 Perfect is pretty cocky.
 But in this case, it's not marketing exaggeration, it's truth.
 As we monitor real-time changes for every nook and cranny on our global private network as a service, every node in our network computes the perfect control solution for every packet, based on math — instantly, and in parallel.
-This allows Mode Core to drive the network towards utilization, throughout, and latency perfection in the face of dynamic changes that would crush any other network.
+This allows Mode SD-CORE to drive the network towards utilization, throughout, and latency perfection in the face of dynamic changes that would crush any other network.
 And it allows Mode, and Mode alone, to offer a unique mix of carrier-grade performance and affordability.

 So while Optimized Internet providers may have fancy names for their magical measurement and control techniques (some of them use Artificial Intelligence!) nothing beats perfect, math-based autonomy for keeping your network always-on.

 There is a best-practices approach to business security called Zero Trust Architecture.
 You can read more about it here.
 The basic premise is an IT design where your business security is not predicated trusting ANY third-party vendor used in the design.
 That's revolutionary.

 So why would you spend the time to create a Zero Trust business architecture, and then connect those business branches and multi-clouds with a network that REQUIRES you to trust the network provider, or worse, the Internet?

 Many Optimized Internet providers require you to decrypt your network traffic in order to achieve their performance or functional benefits.
 You have to trust them with your security keys and security policy.
 Not good.